 We generated an analysis pipeline that requires no proprietary software to view chromatogram files and search for matches against our database of 123 different ribotypes.

-Download our BRIEF MANUAL to see how it works.
+Download our BRIEF MANUAL to see how it works and download the CdiffFragR program here.

 ***Naming conventions have been generally consistent but if you need to compare results obtained prior to 8/2016, check out the LegacyMap.